 There is a single implementation specification for this standard:

 Covered entities must “Document the satisfactory assurances required by paragraph (b) (1) [the Business Associate Contracts and Other Arrangements] of this section through a written contract or other arrangement with the business associate that meets the applicable requirements of §164.314(a) [the Organizational Requirements].”

 Even with all the safeguards in the world, patient healthcare and payment information can be compromised.
-Risks can be effectively managed, but it is impossible to prevent employees snooping or to prevent human error entirely.
-As mentioned in our explanation of the Security Rule, mobile devices can be misplaced, left unattended, be stolen or traded in without proper data removal, and even with multi-layered defenses, cyberattacks can still occur.
+Risks can be effectively managed, but it is impossible to prevent employees snooping or prevent human error.
+As mentioned in our explanation of the Security Rule, mobile devices can be misplaced, left unattended, be stolen or traded in without proper data removal; and, even with multi-layered defenses, cyberattacks can still occur.